 Kladivo / Hajnžturm is a strong mountain with a nice north face, hosting some harder climbs.
 Over the summit the marked ridge path goes, so it is often ascended when traversing the whole ridge.
 The summit can be recognised by a distinct rocky tower, rising from the northern slopes.

 Tegoška gora is the next high elevation east of Škrbina saddle.
 It's a typical Košuta mountain, rocky towards the north, grassy towards the south.
-It offers a nice ski tour down to Pungrat alpine meadow.
+Along the whole ridge a summer trail goes.
+Tegoška gora also offers a few nice ski tours down to the Tegoška alpine meadow.

 Going from the west, after Tegoška gora, the ridge goes over a few almost equally high elevations, before culminating on the highest point, Košutnikov Turn.
 The first elevation is Užnik, 2079 m, then the double-summit Macesje / Laerchenberg comes, 2124 m, the last elevation is Ostrv, 2104 m.
 From the north, the walls below these summits (and the two summits temself) are called Breitwand and Mittelwand.
 Macesje is a double-headed ridge mountain, quite steep and rocky also on the southern side.
 Its northern walls (and the wall of Ostrv) host many harder climbs, the ridge path is on many places secured with ropes and is a true ferrata - medium hard and a bit exposed.